jonmbake/knowweb.dev/posts/index-of-terms.md

 ## Salt

 A bit of extra data appended to a value before being [hashed](#hash), in order to protect against a [dictionary attack](#dictionary-attack).

+## Symmetric Key

+Cryptographic key used to both encrypt and decrypt data.